Skip hire guide

 The ideal skip size depends on not just the amount of waste you are creating but also how much space you have to put the skip.
 The larger the skip, the cheaper it works out per cubic yard of waste removed.
 But make sure you have enough waste to fill it, otherwise, you’ll end up paying for thin air.
 Also, bear in mind that most councils will refuse to have a skip larger than 8 yards placed on a public highway.

-A skip will usually be collected within 1 or 2 weeks of delivery.
-If you need it to be removed sooner or later, ask the skip company.
+Our standard hire period is up to 2 weeks.
+If you need it longer, just ask.
 If the skip is being placed on a street, bear in mind the duration of your skip permit.
 Also note any parking suspension that’s in place.
 Both cost money, so the longer you have the skip for the greater the extra charges.

 As a guide, skip lorries are normally at least 8.5 feet wide and some as wide as 9.5 feet.
 The skip will need to be placed on the road and you will require a skip permit if: